Paul King BA(Hons) BArch ARB RIBA

 College of Social Sciences and Arts

-My teaching is focussed in the final year of the postgraduate MArch course where I lead a design studio atelier.
-In addition I contribute to the theory and technology teaching across the school of architecture.
+My teaching is focussed in the final year of the postgraduate MArch course.
+In addition, I contribute to the theory and technology teaching across the school of architecture at undergraduate and postgraduate levels.

-I lead the design and development of the new curriculum for the undergraduate Architecture course which cemented the focus on sustainability in architecture but also facilitated the link between design, theory and making.
+I led the design and development of the new curriculum for the undergraduate Architecture course which cemented the focus on sustainability in architecture but also facilitated the link between design, theory and making.

-In 2017 I was one of only 20 staff, out of 2000, to win a University Inspirational Teaching Award.
+In 2017 I was one of only twenty academic staff from across the institution to win a University Inspirational Teaching Award.
 I have been nominated for the award every year since its inception.

 I have taught at Liverpool University School of Architecture, The Manchester School of Architecture, Nottingham University School of Architecture, The Sheffield School of Architecture and HNUST School of Architecture in China.